 Karamo says that it’s easy for us to forget that what we practice every day plays a part in our behavior.
 If you often let negative thoughts consume you, you can become what you think you are.

-If you think daily thoughts like that your hair is ugly, you’re a terrible mom, or that you’ll never be fit, it will dramatically affect your self worth over time.
+If you think daily thoughts like your hair is ugly, you’re a terrible mom, or that you’ll never be fit, it will dramatically affect your self worth over time.

 The good news, he believes, is that you don’t need to do a lot to change this mindset.
 All you need is to practice changing yourself 1 percent each day.
 It can be by telling yourself a positive statement in the mirror each morning.